roblox-linux-wrapper/roblox-linux-wrapper/CONTRIBUTING.md

 ### Information needed in a bug report

-In order to even have a chance of fixing issues, we need to know what's causing the problem. **Please include the following in any issues you open, it will be closed as lacking information!**
+In order to even have a chance of fixing issues, we need to know what's causing the problem. **Please include the following in any issues you open, or it will be closed as lacking information!**

 #### Wine Version